NParhar/NParhar/README.md

-### ✨MPhys✨- Physics with Particle Physics and Cosmology
+### MPhys- Physics with Particle Physics and Cosmology

 <!--
 **NParhar/NParhar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.